Atlantic Salmon Flies of Nova Scotia

 - Publish Date Nov 27, 2011

-- Tags Fly fishing, salmon flies, classic salmon flies, hairwing flies, spey flies, dee flies, Atlantic Salmon, fly tying, fly tyer, fly tier, fall fishing, st. mary's, fishing, flies, salmon, Atlantic, flytyer, river, lake, stream, margaree
+- Keywords Fly fishing, salmon flies, classic salmon flies, hairwing flies, spey flies, dee flies, Atlantic Salmon, fly tying, fly tyer, fly tier, fall fishing, st. mary's, fishing, flies, salmon, Atlantic, flytyer, river, lake, stream, margaree

 I'm a professional fly tyer, writer and author and have been fly fishing and tying flies since the age of 12.
 I was bitten by the Classic Salmon Fly Bug back in 2004 and have been hopelessly addicted to that style of tying ever since.
 My work has appeared in magazines and books most recently, "Modern Atlantic Salmon Flies" by Paul Marriner and Michael Radenich's newest book due out in 2012.